Victim Resource Center of the Finger Lakes

 - crisis intervention;

-- Domestic Violence Shelter for the counties of Wayne, Ontario, Seneca, and Yates.
+- the only Domestic Violence Shelter in the counties of Wayne, Ontario, Seneca, and Yates.
 The VRC also accepts all New York State shelter referrals from surrounding counties;

 - personal, community, criminal justice, medical and legal advocacy;